lo-ise/antarctic-seaice-extent/README.md

 The workflow will be:

 1. Load in the raster data into an ArcPy object.
-2. Use raster conditional statement within the ArcGIS Spatial Analyst extension, to extract all cells that are 15% or above using a [conditional statement](http://help.arcgis.com/EN/ArcGISDesktop/10.0/Help/index.html#//009z00000005000000.htm), indicating the extent of sea ice, and output a raster mask with all sea ice cells with the value of 1.
+2. Use [raster conditional statement](http://help.arcgis.com/EN/ArcGISDesktop/10.0/Help/index.html#//009z00000005000000.htm) within the ArcGIS Spatial Analyst extension, to extract all cells that are 15% or above (ice covered cells).
+The result of this will be a raster mask where all values of 1 are ice covered cells.
 3. Convert the raster to a polygon feature class.
 Note, there might be more than one polygon feature.
 4. Total up the areas of the polygons within the feature class.